box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/0-index.md

 1. [And finally, deploy the application to your workspace][step5] and invite the Slack app bot to your channels to begin listening for events.

-At the end of this tutorial we will have a Slack bot that will be deployed to a channel in our workspace.
-This bot will create a Box group from all of the people present in the channel, then listen for `/boxadd` slash commands in the channel to collaborate Box files and folders from the user with the entire group.

 ## Requirements